alanng10/class-lang/Docue/Article/Compute/a.md

 ## Bsa
 Set dest var with the value of 1 if sourceA var and sourceB var values are same.
-Otherwise, set dest var with the value of 0 if not same.
+Otherwise, set dest var with the value of 0.
 Syntax: bsa dest, sourceA, sourceB

 ## Ble
 Set dest var with the value of 1 if sourceA var value is less than the value of sourceB var value.
-Otherwise, set dest var with the value of 0 if not less.
+Otherwise, set dest var with the value of 0.
 Syntax: ble dest, sourceA, sourceB

 ## Add